mauropalsgraaf/fpscala-workshop/workshop.md

 def foldLeft[A, B](list: List[A])(z: B)(f: (B, A) => B): B
 ```

-Try to implement this function.
-As you are implementing these kinds of abstractions, you will notice that there are not that many ways to implement this.
-As functional programmers say, just follow the types!
+## Exercises
+Try to implement foldLeft and write the sum and product functions in terms of foldLeft.

-We just implemented a function that can reduce a list of values to a single value.
+We just implemented a function that can reduce a list of values to a single value from left to right.
 We can also implement a function which folds from the right side.
 This can be very important, since there are functions where order matters.
 Take subtraction for example with List(1, 2, 3).
 Folding from the left with the first element (1) as Z will result in (-4) where folding from the right with 3 as Z will result in 0.

 Try implement foldRight now.
 The signature is as following: